VoiNetwork/voi-swarm/README.md

 # Docker Swarm Voi Participation Node Setup

 ## Prerequisites
-- `curl` installed.
-If your system does not have `curl` installed, follow the applicable OS guidance for installing `curl`.
+- `curl`
-- Ability to use `sudo`
+- `sudo`
+- `apt-get`

+If any package is not available on your system, or if you do not have permission to use said package, follow operating system guidance on installation and setup.

 ## Supported Operating Systems and Compute Platforms
 ### Operating Systems